-Here, a novel approach to fabricate the polymer torsional vertical comb drive is proposed.
-Without any additional sacrificial layer, the proposed double-side partial exposure method is applied to the positive thick photoresist AZ9260® to carve out the suspending upper fingers and the fixed lower fingers.
-With the proper overhang design to realize the electric isolation, the metal layer deposited on the structural surface by sputtering provides a suitable electric conductivity.
-This approach provides a simple, flexible, and low cost solution to fabricate the polymer VCDs.
+In this paper, a novel approach to fabricating a polymer torsional vertical comb drive is proposed.
+Without any additional sacrificial layer, the proposed double-side partial exposure method is applied to the positive thick photoresist $AZ9260^{\textcircled{R}}$ to carve out the suspending upper fingers and the fixed lower fingers.
+With a proper overhang design to realize electric isolation, the metal layer deposited on the structural surface by sputtering provides suitable electric conductivity.
+This approach provides a simple, flexible and low-cost solution to fabricate polymer VCDs.